 Once the request is approved:

 - Ensure that the customer is aware of any possible impact.
 Typically the Customer Service staff will handle all communications with the customer but the Requester should ensure that the proper communication has been delivered.

 - Coordinate proper on-call support as needed to resolve any problems or answer any questions that may occur during the change, or immediately subsequent to the change.
-Contact names and numbers should be available to support staff to obtain additional
+Contact names and numbers should be available to support staff to obtain additional or outside support.

 - Report unplanned outages or problems immediately to the CMA.